-The Gifted and Talented Program of Peoria Public School District 150 is designed to address the academic and emotional needs of gifted students and high ability learners in grades kindergarten through 12.
-The Program provides a learning atmosphere and support system that appropriately challenges gifted and talented students and high ability learners.
+The Gifted and Talented Program of Peoria Public Schools is designed to address the academic and emotional needs of gifted students and high ability learners in grades kindergarten through 12.
+The program provides a learning atmosphere and support system that appropriately challenges gifted and talented students and high ability learners.
 Peoria Public Schools is committed to a school environment that fosters achievement and the realization of each student's potential.

 An identification system based on current research and best practice, using multiple assessments and procedures that are valid, reliable, and fair Comprehensive curriculum with an aligned array of tiered services and instructional strategies District culture and values supportive of gifted and talented philosophy and approaches Professional development across a continuum of staff needs Alignment of resources, structures, and systems to meet the needs of all students